arskom/spyne/doc/source/reference/model.rst

 converted to and from which native python format.
 They are also used to hold both declarative and imperative restrictions.

-Spyne's has built-in support most common data types and provides an API to those who'd like to implement their own.
+Spyne has built-in support most common data types and provides an API to those who'd like to implement their own.

 Base Classes
 ------------

-.. automodule:: spyne.model
-   :members:
-   :show-inheritance:

 .. automodule:: spyne.model._base
    :members: